-That’s what Michael Durfner and others found in a series of experiments, the last of which is proof positive.
+That’s what Michael Dufner and others found in a series of experiments.
 They actually sent male participants into the streets of a German city with the task of approaching 25 women—random strangers—and getting their phone numbers, email addresses, and other contact information.
 Research assistants followed the men and then interviewed the women they’d approached, asking whether they’d enjoyed the contact and the chat, whether they liked the man, and if they were attracted to him.
 Sure enough, the more narcissistic the man was, the more contacts he made, and the more appealing he seemed to women.

 The narcissist simply knows how to work it.
-Alas, while the performance appears to be directed at the person he or she is with, it’s really not.
+Alas, while the performance appears to be directed at the person he or she is with, it’s really not about them.
 It’s all about validating the self.
 It takes time, though, for the narcissist’s partner to figure that out.